-The HSBC Revolution received a major refresh on 1 April 2026, which permanently reinstated bonuses for travel and contactless spending, while boosting the earn rate to up to 8 mpd.
+The HSBC Revolution received a major refresh on 1 April 2026, which permanently reinstated bonuses for travel and contactless spending, while boosting the earn rate to up to 8 mpd for customers with an Everyday Global Account (EGA).

 This makes it an excellent option for dining, shopping, transport and travel — a remarkable turnaround for a card which looked dead and buried not that long ago!

-HSBC is also running a separate promotion offering up to 55,200 bonus miles for customers who open a HSBC Everyday Global Account (EGA) and maintain at least S$50,000, which I’ll cover in a different post.
+HSBC is also running a separate promotion offering up to 55,200 bonus miles for customers who open an EGA and maintain at least S$50,000, which I’ve covered in another post.

 HSBC Revolution launches 16,800 bonus miles sign-up offer